MicrosoftDocs/appcenter-docs/docs/sdk/troubleshooting/android.md

 [!INCLUDE [app secret secure](../includes/app-secret-secure.md)]

-## Migration from jCenter to Maven
+## Migration from jCenter to Maven Central

-Due to [termination of jCenter support](https://jfrog.com/blog/into-the-sunset-bintray-jcenter-gocenter-and-chartcenter/) we have made a decision to move our assemblies to the Maven repository.
+Due to [termination of jCenter support](https://jfrog.com/blog/into-the-sunset-bintray-jcenter-gocenter-and-chartcenter/) we have made a decision to move our assemblies to the Maven Central repository.
 To use App Center, you need to add `mavenCentral()` to the repository in your Gradle file like below:

    ```groovy